Jubilation Turkey – It’s not just for Christmas!

 I don’t know whether the inspiration for this recipe is simply the fact that everyone has started talking about the Queen’s Jubilee.
 I wanted to develop a turkey recipe that was easy, that could be made with pretty much any turkey meat (other than mince) and that would work in summer and winter equally well.
 And, as you have probably guessed this recipe has it’s origin in Coronation Chicken, originally made for the Queen’s Coronation, 60 years ago.

-The piquante pepperdew in this recipe adds just a little extra kick and texture while using mango rather than the tinned or dried apricots that went into the original dish makes an altogether lighter flavour.
+The piquant pepperdew in this recipe adds just a little extra kick and texture while using mango rather than the tinned or dried apricots that went into the original dish makes an altogether lighter flavour.
 I’ve used a ratio of 2:1 yoghurt to mayo, but you could play around with that to make this dish healthier or creamier.
-Remember though that turkey is a very healthy, low fat meat!
+Remember though that turkey is a very healthy, low-fat meat!